Happy 4th of July to all American followers of BAMF Style.

 What’d He Wear?

-The ground is deep red with a thin light blue windowpane pattern.
+The ground is deep red with a thin sky blue windowpane check, undoubtedly tailored by the illustrious Martin Greenfield Clothiers of Brooklyn.
 Although it is a red three-piece suit, it is not as obnoxious as one might expect (okay, some of you might still find it obnoxious).
-It is certainly a muted tone of red; it still stands out but without being a legitimate eyesore like the one worn by Clifton Powell in Rush Hour.
+The muted tone of red still stands out but without being a legitimate eyesore like the one worn by Clifton Powell in Rush Hour.
 All in all, the suit is a fine example of the vibrant colors used for men’s fashion in the post-WWI years when everyone decided they’d had a little too much drabness lately.
 You know, with the war and all.

-The double-breasted jacket is cut very large with more similarities to the old-fashioned frock coat than the more modern sack coat.
-Indeed, there are some very Edwardian details, such as the 2″ cuffs on each sleeve, the slanted pockets, and the high and tight button stance.
-The buttons are black horn, with six in the front (2 to close) and four on each cuff.
+The double-breasted jacket is full-fitting with a cut that shares more similarities with the old-fashioned frock coat than the more modern sack coat.
+Indeed, there are some very Edwardian details, such as the 2″ cuffs on each sleeve, the slanted hacking pockets, and the high and tight button stance.
+The buttons are black horn, with six in the front (two to close) and four on each cuff.